 2015-16 Catalog (Archived Catalog)

 Students who have already chosen the university to which they plan to transfer should consult that institution's catalog or department advisor and an SVCC academic advisor in planning their program.
-Individualized articulation sheets are available in the advising office for some transfer universities.
+This program is designed for those who plan to teach exceptional children in the pre-school, elementary, intermediate, or secondary levels.
+Special education certificate endorsements include Learning Behavior Specialist 1 (LBS 1), teacher of students who are blind or visually impaired and teacher of students who are deaf or hard of hearing.
+Individualized articulation sheets for some universities are available in the advising office.

 Criminal History Check Policy